-In 2021, minimum sample quotas were employed for remoteness-based strata.
-This will improve the reliability of estimates for some of the jurisdiction/housing program/remoteness-based populations that have smaller populations.
+In 2023, minimum sample quotas were employed for remoteness-based strata to improve the reliability of estimates for some of the jurisdiction/housing program/remoteness-based populations that have smaller populations.

 Quotas were set for each jurisdiction/housing program strata (see Table 2).
 After the initial mail-out, booster samples were lodged (see Table 2).